JakeWharton/hugo/README.md

 Annotation-triggered method call logging for your debug builds.

-As a programmer, you often add log statements to print method calls, their arguments, their return values, and the time it took the execute.
+As a programmer, you often add log statements to print method calls, their arguments, their return values, and the time it took to execute.
 This is not a question.
 Every one of you does this.
 Shouldn't it be easier?

 Simply add `@DebugLog` to your methods and you will automatically get all of the things listed above